mikiyas-girma/MyJSLearningJourney/readMe.md

 ## About

-This repository documents my journey of learning JavaScript through a comprehensive Udemy course and from various online resources.
+This repository documents my journey of learning JavaScript  from various online resources.
 Here, you'll find a collection of projects that I've completed while following along with the course content.
 Each project is a stepping stone in my coding journey, helping me grasp fundamental concepts and practical application of JavaScript.

 ## Projects